bdeckard92/dupUT/01-Class-Content/03-JavaScript-dev/01-Activities/04-Scope/README.md

 # 🐛 Messages Not Logging to Console Due to Undefined Variables

-Work with a partner to resolve the following issue(s):
+Work with a partner to resolve the following issue:

 * As a developer, I want to log messages to the console using variables declared in both global and local scope.